QuantumBFS/Yao.jl/lib/YaoArrayRegister/README.md

 ## Usage

-This package implements `AbstractRegister` interface defined in [YaoBase](https://github.com/QuantumBFS/YaoBase.jl), you can use it like other kind of registers intuitively.
+This package implements `AbstractRegister` interfaces on the array storage, you can use it like other kind of registers intuitively.

 ## License